zcash/zips/draft-noamchom67-manufacturing-consent.rst

 Qedit
 ~~~~~~~~~~~~~~~~~~~~~~~

-**These funds SHALL be received and administered by FPF.
+✳️ These funds SHALL be received and administered by FPF.

 This allocation of the Dev Fund will flow as charitable contributions from
 the Zcash Community to Qedit, for the purposes of supporting their ongoing